UX and UI Testing: Get and Retain Users With A-Level UX

 Diversity of the User Base

-Products created for the general audience, as opposed to software built for highly specific industry use, need to account for all the variabilities that come with a diverse user base.
-This includes different levels of technical proficiency, different devices used to access the software, different accessibility needs, and different habits when it comes to interacting with software.
+Products created for the general audience, as opposed to software built for a highly specific industry use, needs to account for all the variabilities that come with a diverse user base.
+This includes different levels of technical proficiency, different devices used to access the software, different accessibility needs, and different habits when it comes to interacting with the software.
 It means that the QA team must go beyond the standard UI/UX testing methods like basic accessibility testing and test from the user’s perspective, truly embodying various user personas and types.

 Ensuring Management Buy-In